izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Faq.md

 That said, Horde's CI functionality is not enabled by default.
 Other functionality in Horde can still be used without migrating to a new build automation system.

+## Does the build automation system support Git / Subversion / etc...?

+Not at the moment.
+We make a number of assumptions that are fairly Perforce-centric, such as being able to stronglyorder changes in a single, linear branch history.
+We also have a lot of custom logic for provisioning Perforce workspaces in an efficient way.

+We may explore support for other version control systems in future.

 ## Does Epic get telemetry about our project if we use Horde?

 No. Horde does not send any data to Epic.